Johnny Beauchamp: Racing career

 Beauchamp began racing old model stock cars at local county fair tracks after World War II.
 In 1949, Beauchamp teamed up with mechanic Dale Swanson to earn several wins, racing hotrods in Iowa, Nebraska, and elsewhere.
 He raced unmodified old model stock cars at the Playland Park track in Council Bluffs, Iowa, finishing second in season points behind Tiny Lund.
 In 1951, Beauchamp won five straight features at the Playland track and was season champion.
 In 1954, he once again was season champion at the Playland track.
-He began occasionally racing late models in 1953, and, midway through the 1955 season, Beauchamp began racing in the International Motor Contest Association (IMCA).
+He began occasionally racing late models in 1953, and, midway through the 1955 season, Beauchamp began racing in the IMCA Stock Car.
 At the time, the IMCA was one of the major racing associations in the midwest and a counterpart to the southeastern NASCAR racing organization.
 In 1956, driving a Dale Swanson-owned Chevrolet, Beauchamp won an unprecedented 38 IMCA races, while Chevrolets won approximately five races in the NASCAR racing association.
 He repeated as IMCA champion in 1957, winning the award for top stock car driver of the season.
 Also in 1957, mechanic Dale Swanson was hired by Chevrolet to help build race cars at its semi-secret shop, SEDCO, in Atlanta, for the 1957 February Daytona Beach race.
 Beauchamp finished second in the beach race, and was the only car on the same lap as the winner Cotton Owens.